-This year’s annual Dr. Paul Janssen award has been awarded to Professor Lewis Cantley, director of the Cancer Center at Weill Cornell Medical Collega and New York-Presbyterian Hospital.
+The winner of the Dr. Paul Janssen award 2020 is Professor Lewis Cantley, director of the Cancer Center at Weill Cornell Medical Collega and New York-Presbyterian Hospital.
 Through his research into the role of different proteins in the regulation of cellular metabolism and cell division, the scientific world has been able to make great strides in understanding and treating various diseases such as cancer and diabetes.
 Lewis Cantley is honored to have won the Dr. Paul Janssen Award: "I share Dr. Paul Janssen's passion for scientific research and I am grateful that my work is recognized in this way.”
-On September 16 there will be a scientific symposium and a virtual ceremony where Dr Cantley will receive the award.

 Cantley’s key to cell division and cell growth